 Day Care Center Teachers

 Your child may be in a room with several teachers.
 If you are strapped for cash, an appreciative note is very welcome.
-If you would . . . → Continue Reading This Day Care Article: Day Care Gifts for Birthdays and Holidays
+If you would like . . . → Continue Reading This Day Care Article: Day Care Gifts for Birthdays and Holidays

 Making the decision between a day care center, at-home daycare, and a nanny is difficult work.
 This chart shows some of the main features of different types of childcare.
 If you would like further information regarding specific items, please check the articles under Types of Daycare.

-Child care Features Daycare Center In-Home Daycare Nanny Government regulations Yes Yes No One-on-one attention No No Yes Chance to interact with children of own age Yes Yes No Multiple teachers Yes . . . → Continue Reading This Day Care Article: Daycare Features at a Glance
+Child care Features Daycare Center In-Home Daycare Nanny Government regulations Yes Yes No One-on-one attention No No Yes Chance to interact with children of own age Yes Yes No Multiple teachers Yes No No . . . → Continue Reading This Day Care Article: Daycare Features at a Glance

 Once your nanny is in place, you want to know she is doing a good job.
 But how do you know when you are away from the house all day?
 Some families turn to a “nanny cam”—a hidden camera designed to show you what goes on in your house while you are away.
 Using a hidden camera with no sound is legal, but you’ll want to check the laws in your state regarding recording a person’s speech without their consent.